 - 1/8 teaspoon salt

-- For the topping, combine all of the ingredients (except the marshmallows) in a small bowl.
+- Combine all of the ingredients for the topping (except the marshmallows) in a small bowl.

-- While the skins are cooking, combine the sweet potato flesh with the egg, brown sugar and salt.
+- Combine the sweet potato flesh with the egg and salt.
 Mash with a potato masher or fork until well combined and fluffy.
 Do not overwork the mixture.

 - Return the potatoes to the oven and bake for another 20 minutes until the topping is melty.
 After removing the potatoes, preheat the broiler on low and move a rack to the top third of the oven.